Buyer checklist

 ARQ's answer to the checklist

-ARQ is built for showroom render production: export images in, AI-enhanced attempts through the queue, QA review before approval, and final renders organised by client room.
+ARQ is built for post-design render production: export images in, ARQ handles rendering and automatic possible-drift checks, then approved results are organised by client room.

 • Windows desktop workflow for designers.